The Doorway: Part II

 Pete and Ken bring Don home, and he drunkenly asks Jonesy what he saw when he died.
 Jonesy reports he saw a light and then says he doesn't like to think about it.
 Don wonders if the light was like hot tropical sunshine and if he heard the ocean.

-Betty goes to Greenwich Village looking for Sandy and finally finds the house where she stayed with a bunch of squatters.
+Betty travels to Greenwich Village looking for Sandy and finally finds the house where she stayed with a bunch of squatters.
 She is appalled at the condition of the rundown building.
 She finds Sandy's violin and asks two men in the kitchen about her.
 They say she was around but haven't seen her lately.
 The leader of the squatters arrives and says Sandy left for California, with no forwarding address.
-Betty tries to leave with the violin, but the leader says he bought it from Sandy, who needed bus money, for US$10.
+Betty tries to leave with the violin, but the leader says he bought it from Sandy, who needed bus money, for $10.
 Betty takes the violin anyway, before she changes her mind and leaves it in the front hall before leaving.

 Back at the Sterling house, Margaret chats with Roger.
 He gives her a jar of discolored water from the River Jordan that his mother kept and used to baptize all the family members.
 Margaret wonders if her grandmother left her anything else.
 It turns out her husband Brooks wants to make an investment in the refrigeration business.
 Roger tells her to have him sit down with him and present a written business proposal.
 She is thrilled, but leaves the jar of water behind.

 Megan finds a hungover Don in bed, where she left him earlier, and reports that her character "pushed Derek's mother down the stairs" on the soap opera.
 She further says that the staff are making her character into a "lying, cheating whore", and she is thrilled because it means her part will be bigger.
 Don assures Megan that being the antagonist on the show will likely make her even more popular.
 She asks if he will still love her if she's a "lying, cheating whore".
-He says he will but will walk behind her on the stairs.
+He says he will, but will walk behind her on the stairs.
 She also gives back the lighter, which the maid found in the garbage.